FAU-LMS/bjontegaard/README.md

 This has also been experienced during the standardization of HEVC.
 Consequently, the so-called **piecewise cubic hermite interpolation (PCHIP)** (bd_piecewise_cubic.py) has been implemented in the JCT-VC Common Test Conditions (CTC) Excel sheet [[2]](http://phenix.int-evry.fr/jct/doc_end_user/documents/12_Geneva/wg11/JCTVC-L1100-v1.zip) for performance evaluation.
 Nevertheless, only this Excel sheet, but no Python implementation is available yet.
 Thus, a Python implementation is provided here.
 In [[3]](https://jvet-experts.org/doc_end_user/documents/20_Teleconference/wg11/JVET-T2010-v2.zip), the Excel sheet for the state-of-the-art video codec VVC is given.
+In our tests, the implementation of PCHIP returns the same value as the Excel-Implementation with an accuracy of at least 10 decimal positions.

 In a further study [[4]](https://doi.org/10.48550/arXiv.2202.12565), it was found that **Akima interpolation** (bd_akima.py) returns even more accurate results.
 An example for corresponding interpolated curves is shown below.